JohanOsinga/NCAP-Video-Analyser/README.md

 ![frame from ncap video](http://i.imgur.com/vtTua2e.jpg)
 _Video frame_

-The NCAP logo in this video is used to determine travelled distance between frames.
+The NCAP logo in this video is used to determine distance traveled between frames.

 The video file can be found in [video/hilux_ncap_short.mp4](https://github.com/JohanOsinga/NCAP-Video-Analyser/blob/master/video/hilux_ncap_short.mp4)